It’s a party.

 -

-Fly into Palm Springs International Airport (PSP).
-It’s the closest and most convenient.
 From there, it’s about a 20-minute drive to the ranch.
-If you’re flying into LAX, ONT, or SAN, expect a 2–3-hour drive through the desert (which tbh could be worth it anyway.)
+If you’re flying into LAX, ONT, or SAN, expect a two or three-hour drive through the desert (which tbh could be worth it anyway.)

 We recommend renting a car, since rideshares can be limited once you’re outside Palm Springs proper.